lucaminudel/Objects-relationships-Coding-Dojo/README.md

 ## Exercise 1.
 Simplistic design

-The goal of this exercise is to experience the impact of simplistic design when new code changes are required.
+The goal of this exercise is to experience the impact of simplistic design when adding new features.
 In order to keep the design simplistic,
 - create direct dependencies between objects.
 I.e. for A -> B, concrete class A will instantiate and reference directly concrete class B instead of using interfaces or other abstractions or dependency inversions techniques;
 - each feature that requires computations on the whole object graph, should be implemented in a single method that navigate the graph and compute the operation instead of introducing abstractions such as composite design pattern, visitor pattern, or any other abstraction.